Coco d'Or

 Coco d'Or is a jazz band, fronted by Hiroko Shimabukuro.
 Hiroko, also known as hiro or Abigail, is a member of the popular Okinawan group Speed.

 Coco d'Or's debut self-titled album was released on 4 August 2004.
 A companion album entitled Coco d'Or Parfait, which contained the same songs along with three new songs, was released four months later.
 There is also a CD/DVD version that includes promotional videos and making of spots.
 Their second album was released on July 26, 2006.
 The title is Coco d'Or 2.
 An only CD version as well as a CD/DVD version with two music videos was available.
-A third album has been announced for release in March 2011.
+A third album was released in March 2011.

 Coco d'Or songs are modern remakes of popular classic jazz songs, such as "Misty" by Ella Fitzgerald and "Fly Me To The Moon" by Frank Sinatra.